rexresearch

 region of the flow field known as the viscous sublayer.
 The

 generation of wall friction is also known to be quasi-cyclic.
-An

-interaction with wave-like disturbances.
-The resulting evolution
+strong interaction with wave-like disturbances.
+The resulting

 Most researchers focus on these sublayer streaks